CartoDB/documentation/app/content/google-maps/getting-started.md

 ### Basic setup

-We are going to start with the Hello World example from the Google Maps Javascript API [documentation](https://developers.google.com/maps/documentation/javascript), but centering the initial view centered on the United States and zoom level 4.
+We are going to start with the Hello World example from the Google Maps Javascript API [documentation](https://developers.google.com/maps/documentation/javascript), but centering the initial view on the United States and zoom level 4.
 To simplify the example, we are going to embed the JavaScript code and the CSS declarations in the HTML file.

 At this point you will have a simple map: